1. The size of the box:

 5: Using scissors:

-On blades and thin pieces you want a crisp edge on, you can get good effect with a pair of sharp scissors.
+On blades and thin pieces you want a crisp edge on, you can get a decent effect with a pair of sharp scissors.
 This works much better than a knife.
 Scissors can also be used on the integral bases if you want to remove them or reshape them.

 6: Converting them:

 This is the best: they're so easy to move around.
-I mixed a bunch of hard plastic GW skeleton bits into the Bob Ridolfi Bones skeletons and I think it worked great.
+I mixed a bunch of hard plastic GW skeleton bits into the Bob Ridolfi Bones skeletons.
 I pinned the skulls and weapon heads with a cut paper clip because I fully intend to throw these things around.
-The vinyl is a great material for pinning.
+The vinyl is a fine material for pinning.

 7: Painting them: